Museum Studies - Minor

-The minor in Museum Studies is offered in cooperation with the College of Liberal Arts, the College of Architecture, and the College of Agriculture and Life Sciences.
+The minor in Museum Studies is offered in cooperation with the College of Arts and Sciences, the School of Architecture, and the College of Agriculture and Life Sciences.
 The increase of collections, curatorial facilities and museums ensures this minor is a wise choice for any student with an interest in Anthropology or related fields.
 The minor will provide students with a foundational understanding of museum studies while giving them professional experience working in a museum.
-Coursework includes a minimum of 15 hours, including one core course (3 hours), one internship course (3 hours), and three elective courses (9 hours).

 ANTH 421 | Advanced Museum Studies | 3 |